 • Powered Air Purifying Respirators (PAPR) or Controlled Air Purifying Respirators (CAPR)

 • Other approved PPE supplies advised by the CDC

-O• ther than the identified drop off locations.
+Other than the identified drop off locations.
 Please, do not drop-off PPE donations at Ascension Wisconsin facilities.
 The Ascension Wisconsin Foundation team will work directly with individuals and companies to assess each donation.
+At this time, Ascension Wisconsin cannot accept donations that are handmade (ex: sewn face masks) and is working with local and state health officials to determine if such items could be an option in the future.
 Ascension Wisconsin is following the updated CDC guidelines regarding suspected and confirmed COVID-19 cases and the use of PPE.
 The safety of our patients, associates and providers is our utmost priority as we all work to slow the transmission of COVID-19 and care for all those in need.

 Ascension Wisconsin Implements Virtual Visitation

 To help minimize the impact of COVID-19, we’re limiting visitors in our hospitals.
 As of March 21, 2020, in-person visitation has been temporarily stopped.
 We encourage family members and friends of patients in our care to stay connected with their loved ones by virtual visitation.
 Our goal is to protect our associates and those we are privileged to serve by limiting possible exposure to COVID-19 and directing people to the right level of care.

 There will be some exceptions on a case-by-case basis, including labor and delivery, pediatrics, neonatal intensive care (NICU) and end-of-life care.
 Those seeking services at Emergency Departments, Urgent Care or Clinic sites are asked to limit companions as much as possible for the safety of our patients and associates.